2024-learn/DevOps/DevopsBootcamp/kubernetes/notes.md

   - __LoadBalancer:__
     - service is made accessible externally through a cloud provider's load balancer functionality.
     - Whenever we create a load balancer service, nodeport and cluster Ip services are created automatically by k8s, to which the external load balancer of the cloud platform will route the traffic to.
-    - loadbalancer service is an extention of NodePort service
+    - loadbalancer service is an extension of NodePort service
     - nodeport service is an extension of clusterIp service
     - Difference between Load Balancer and Ingress: <https://www.baeldung.com/ops/kubernetes-ingress-vs-load-balancer#:~:text=While%20ingresses%20and%20load%20balancers,route%20to%20a%20single%20service.>
       - While ingresses and load balancers have a lot of overlap in functionality, they behave differently.